Jared-Javillo/GDEV-30-Final-Project/README.md

-Add camera.h and shader_m.h to the includes folder.
+Add LOGL to your includes folder.